netidx/netidx-book/src/overview.md

 'value'.

 * Every non structural name points to a value
-* Every value immediatly delivers it's most recent value to new subscribers
+* Every new subscription immediately delivers it's most recent value
-* When a value is changed, every subscriber receives the new value
+* When a value is updated, every subscriber receives the new value
-* No changes are ever dropped, and they arrive in the order they were made
+* Updates arrive reliably and in the order the publisher made them (like a TCP stream)
-* Changes to different values published by the same publisher arrive in the order they were made.
 * Everything has type 'Value', which is a primitive number, string, datetime, or byte array

-Every non structural name always has a value, and the value is always a primitive type.
-When you subscribe you get the most recent value, and after that you get updates in an ordered lossless stream.

-Since each value is a primitive, there isn't any 'structure', because the structure is in the namespace.
+Since each value is a primitive, the only structure is, by design, the hierarchical namespace.

 ## Subscription Flow